 I feel rewarded when I contribute to a Registered education savings plan (RESP)

 An RESP is a saving vehicle for family members (the ones with the $$$, such as grandparents, parents, aunts, uncles – well you get the idea) to save for the future education cost of younger members of the family (these members are usually kids in the family – I call them the $$$ suckers).
 For example, the subscriber, usually the parent, can contribute up to $2,500 per year per kid and the government will match that contribution with an extra 20% per beneficiary.
 That means each kid gets a maximum of $500 free from the government per year (here is a very thorough and well-written RESP article by Mike Holman).
-The subscriber do not get any present benefit at all, but the future benefit can be great (think of it this way, a little financial pain right now will prevent a great deal of financial pain years later.
+The subscriber does not get any present benefit at all, but the future benefit can be great (think of it this way, a little financial pain right now will prevent a lot of financial pain years later.
 Besides, you are investing in your kids.
 It’s worth every penny.)

 I like getting rebate/credit for my Public Transit Cost